martian-lang/martian-rust/book/content/associated_types.md

 # Associated Types

-As described in the [section about stage traits](/content/stage.md), we have 4 associated types within the `MartianStage` trait (or 2 for the `MartianMain` trait).
+As described in the [section about stage traits](/content/stage.md), we have 4 associated types within the `MartianStage` trait (or 2 for the `MartianMain` trait) namely `StageInputs`, `StageOutputs`, `ChunkInputs` and `ChunkOutputs`.
 In this section, I will describe limitations/rules you need to be aware of while defining these associated types.

 The associated type needs to be a struct with **named fields** which implements `serde::Serialize`, `serde::DeserializeOwned` and `martian::MartianStruct`.
 For almost all cases you should be abe to derive these traits using `#[derive(Serialize, Deserialize, MartianStruct)]`.
 The `serde` traits allow us to write the struct as json which is required to generate various `args` and `outs` json files that martian expects.
 The `MartianStruct` trait is required to generate the mro representation corresponding to the struct.